Truck Accident Lawyer in Grand Junction

 Why Truck Accidents Are So Dangerous

 Collisions with 18-wheelers and other commercial trucks are far more devastating than regular car accidents.
-Their massive size and weight – up to 80,000 pounds – can cause life-altering injuries such as brain trauma, internal bleeding, or spinal damage, even at low speeds.
+Their massive size and weight – up to 80,000 pounds – can cause life-altering injuries such as brain trauma, internal bleeding, broken bones, or spinal damage, even at low speeds.
 Victims often face long recoveries, missed work, and overwhelming medical bills.
 Tragically, some crashes result in death.
 Families are left struggling with financial strain and uncertainty about who’s responsible.
 Our team is here to help you find answers and fight for what you’ve lost.

 Common Causes of Truck Accidents in Grand Junction